henrywu2019/BentoML/docs/source/concepts.rst

 :code:`self.artifacts.model`.

 The BentoService instance is now ready to be used for inference.
-But more importantly, BentoML solves the problem of saving the entire BentoService to disk, distribute the saved file, and reproduce the exact same prediction service in testing and production environment.
+But more importantly, Kappa solves the problem of saving the entire BentoService to disk, distribute the saved file, and reproduce the exact same prediction service in testing and production environment.

 To save the BentoService instance, simply call the :ref:`BentoService#save <bentoml-bentoservice-save-label>` method.
-In this process, BentoML will:
+In this process, Kappa will:

 #.
 Saves the model based on the ML training framework and artifact type used
 #.
 Automatically extracts all the pip dependencies required by your BentoService class and put into a `requirements.txt` file
 #.
 Saves all the local python code dependencies
 #.
-Put all the generated files into one file directory, which, by default, is a location managed by BentoML
+Put all the generated files into one file directory, which, by default, is a location managed by Kappa

 .. code-block:: python